Matroska-Org/foundation-source/mkvalidator/ReadMe.txt

   * look in the coremake folder for all the platforms supported

-The Makefile/mkclean.sln will end up in the mkclean folder.
-You just have to build from there and it will create mkclean(.exe) under <root>/release/
+The Makefile/mkvalidator.sln will end up in the mkvalidator folder.
+You just have to build from there and it will create mkvalidator(.exe) under <root>/release/

 To delete all the project files run "coremake(.exe) clean" from the root of the sources.